 In addition to regulations in the United States, a variety of foreign regulations govern clinical trials, commercial sales, and distribution of product candidates.
-The marketing authorization approval process and requirements vary from country to country, and the review timelines may be longer or shorter than that required for FDA approval.
+The approval process varies from country to country and the time to approval may be longer or shorter than that required for FDA approval.